 This action will open a pop-up.
 Simply click on the “Browse” button.

-In the Browse window, find the folder you copied earlier, expand it, select the folder with the version number and click on the “OK” button.
+In the Browse window, find the folder you copied earlier, expand it, select the folder with the version number and click “Select Folder”.

-With the above instructions, you’ve successfully created the CRX file.
-In fact, if you open the extension folder on your desktop, you will see your CRX file.
+Now, if you open the extension folder on your desktop, you will see the CRX file.